antonmry/galiglobal/src/jbake/content/blog/2021/20210131-Flink-setup.md

 private static final Logger LOG = LoggerFactory.getLogger(StreamingJob.class);
 ```

-Let's delete the longStream variable and create a new one:
+Let's delete the longStream variable and create a new one with some log
+messages:

 ```java
 LOG.debug("Start Flink example job");